-Cannabinoids are the primary group of compounds in cannabis that provide rich health benefits.
+Cannabinoids are the primary group of compounds in cannabis associated with the plant’s potential benefits.
 There are over 100 cannabinoids found in the hemp plant, of which CBD, THC, and CBN (cannabinol) are the most studied.

-These cannabinoids interact to create a therapeutic synergy in the human body.
-This is called the entourage effect and takes place in the ECS (endocannabinoid system), promoting a healthy lifestyle.
+These cannabinoids interact to create a synergy in the human body.
+This is called the entourage effect and takes place in the ECS (endocannabinoid system), promoting a sense of balance and well-being.